Adam Bair's Consumer Protection Resources

 A house key resting on a folded residential lease, suggesting the moment a tenant returns the keys at move-out.

-Most states require a landlord to either return your security deposit or send you a written, itemized list of deductions within a set number of days after move-out.
-If the landlord blows the deadline or cannot prove the deductions, you may be entitled to your full deposit back, and in some states extra damages on top.
+Most states give a landlord a set number of days after move-out to do one of two things.
+Return your security deposit.
+Or send you a written, itemized list of deductions.
+If the landlord blows the deadline or cannot prove the deductions, you may get your full deposit back.
+Some states let you collect extra damages on top.
 That is the short version.

 I am a Florida trial lawyer.
-This article describes the general framework that almost every state uses for security deposit disputes, what evidence wins these cases, and what to do in the first thirty days after you move out.
+This article walks through the general framework that almost every state uses for security deposit disputes.
+What evidence wins these cases.
+And what to do in the first 30 days after you move out.
 It is general information, not legal advice.
-The deadlines and the size of any extra damages vary widely by state, and you have to check your own.
+The deadlines and the size of any extra damages vary by state.
+You have to check your own.

 Educational only.
 Not legal advice.I am a Florida trial lawyer, licensed only in Florida.
 I am not licensed in any other state, U.S. territory, or foreign jurisdiction.
 Reading this article does not create an attorney-client, fiduciary, or advisory relationship.
 Landlord-tenant law varies by state and often by city.
 Verify every rule, deadline, and form against the law where you rented and the specific court where any case would be filed.
 If your dispute is worth pursuing, a tenants' rights attorney licensed in your state is the strongest protection.
 Many work on contingency or under fee-shifting statutes that some states write into their security deposit laws.